HF-Ifrit/Utility-Media-Player/UtilityMediaPlayer/README.txt

 	-Properties
 	  Clicking Image -> Image Properties opens a dialog box that lists the path to this image, as well as its dimensions.
+	-Zoom
+	  Clicking Image -> Transform will also allow zoom functionality.

    c.
 Music Player